paulsammut/ltp/README.md

     * Spin: A constant signal is given and head spins
     * Position: An angular position is given and the head, using a PID loop, goes to that position and stays there
     * Sweep: A start angle, end angle, and frequency is given and the head follows that generated sweep signal
-* Sample the lidar and send out raw LTP Samples over the UART as fast as it can
+* Sample the Lidar and send out raw LTP Samples over the UART as fast as it can

 This microcontroller communicates to the following systems:

-* DRV8801 motorcontroller via PWM singal and direction digital line
+* DRV8801 motor-controller via PWM signal and direction digital line
 * LFLS7366R encoder processor chip via SPI
 * LIDAR-Lite V3 via I2C
 * FT242RL via UART

 The firmware generates raw LTP sample packets, encodes them in COBS and sends them over UART as fast as it can.
 The firmware also monitors the UART for incoming control packets encoded in COBS.
 The firmware uses the LtpMessage.h file for definition of the structure used for communication over the wire.

 [overview]: http://i.imgur.com/LRjJuDY.png
 [func-overview]: http://i.imgur.com/LEC2WGl.png